+Even with constant cleaning, you may still be asking, “Why is my fish tank water green?”
 If you have green fish tank water, you’re not alone.
-It’s very common among aquarium owners for fish tank water to turn green.
+It’s very common among aquarium owners for their fish tank water to turn green.
 Greenish water can be caused by a number of factors that result in an algae bloom.

 The cell structure of phytoplankton is made up of two distinct types of organisms:

-If your fish tank water is green and smelly, and you would like to know how to prevent it, you have come to the right place.
+If your fish tank water is green and smelly, and you want to know how to prevent it, you have come to the right place.

-This short article will answer the question, “why is my fish tank water green?” or any other question regarding green aquarium water.
-I will also provide some solutions to prevent it from happening in the future.
+This short article answers the question, “Why is my fish tank water green?” and any other questions regarding green aquarium water.
+I also provide several solutions based on my own experience to prevent it from happening in the future.

-Your fish tank water can turn green quickly with the right conditions, sometimes in only a few hours.
-So what conditions can cause this sudden free-floating algae bloom?
+Your fish tank water can turn green quickly when the right conditions are present, sometimes in only a few hours.
+So what conditions can cause a sudden free-floating algae bloom?

-Algae are living organisms that act much like all aquatic plants in the way they feed and grow.
-Algae harvests energy through light using photosynthesis, and it feeds on the same nutrients, which are the nitrates and phosphates in the water.
+Algae are living organisms that act like all aquatic plants in how they feed and grow.
+Algae harvest energy through light using photosynthesis, feeding on nutrients in the water, which are nitrates and phosphates.
 When light and nutrients are abundant, an algae bloom can occur and develop rapidly.

 The list below is some of the reasons why algae may bloom: